-As events leading up to the fatal incident become somewhat clearer, questions of police protocol arise.
+As events leading up to the fatal attack become somewhat clearer, questions of police protocol arise.
 On Sunday, the same two dogs chased Leroy French atop a car.
 His cries for help alerted neighbors who called police.
 When police arrived, they did not remove the dogs, but arrested the dogs' owner, Bernard Humphrey, who was in violation of the sex offender act.
-French was sent to the hospital with "non bite" injury; he slipped and banged his head when scrambling atop the vehicle.1
+French was sent to the hospital with "non bite" injury; he slipped and banged his head when scrambling atop the car.1

 In the same video, Humphrey's mother, Patrice, said that her son used to live with her.
 She said she called police at least three times in fear of his dogs.
 She eventually forced him and his dogs out of her home.
 Humphrey began renting an apartment in Parker's community shortly thereafter.
 Despite the incident with French, at least four vicious dog calls to the police and being a convicted felon, police left Humphrey's dogs at his home when they took him into custody Sunday night.

 The question is, when an offender like Humphrey is taken into custody, whose dogs had a clear and ongoing track record with authorities, what should happen to these dogs?
-Specifically who becomes responsible for the animals while the owner is in custody?
+Who becomes responsible for the animals while the owner is in custody?
 Is it protocol to contact animal control to impound the dogs or to at least follow up in these cases?
 Or does the offender simply appoint a family member or friend (in this case his alleged girlfriend) to care for the dogs while in custody?

 Though not widely known to the public, studies show that owners of vicious dogs are often deviants and criminals.
-Police are especially attuned to this issue.
+Police are especially attuned to this.
 They understand more than anyone else what might lie behind the door when serving a warrant: a vicious dog.
-It seems hard to believe that a protocol would not exist, but in Tennessee, just about anything is possible when it comes to laws failing to govern vicious and dangerous dogs.
+It seems hard to believe that a protocol would not exist, but in Tennessee, just about anything is possible when it comes to laws failing to govern dangerous dogs.
 This failure directly led to the death of Parker.

 07/20/10 Victims' Family Blame Police